AndersFB/RaspberryPiStats/charts/README.md

 1. Open config.php and update `$config["root_dir"]` the with directory you put it in.
 For example, if you put it into /var/www/: `$config["root_dir"]="/var/www/"`
 2. install vnstat: `$ sudo apt-get install vnstat`
 3. Set up cronjob
-4. Initialize database with 'php cleanDB.php'
+4. Initialize database with `php cleanDB.php`

 VNSTAT is additional app which collects traffic information and give an output with the command `$ vnstat --dumpdb`.